Jai Ho (song): Recognition

 According to the India-EU Film Initiative "Jai Ho" became "the toast of the town in almost every part of the world".
 They noted that: "Music experts are listening to the song again and again to appreciate the global texture of the song and at the same time they are admiring the beauty of the lyrics by India's foremost lyricist Gulzar who, like AR Rahman, has always experimented with his narrative".
 According to Sean Daly of the St. Petersburg Times: "YouTube now has vids of babies and girlfriends doing this Jai Ho dance.
 There are remixes and tributes, too".

 "Jai Ho" received an Academy Award for Best Original Song at the 81st Academy Awards on 22 February 2009.
 The song beat out WALL-E's "Down to Earth" by Peter Gabriel and "O...
 Saya", also of Slumdog Millionaire, by A. R. Rahman and M.I.A.
 "Jai Ho" also received a Grammy Award for Best Song Written for a Motion Picture during the 52nd Grammy Awards on 31 January 2010.
 The song received a nomination from the Broadcast Film Critics Association for Best Song during its 2008 award ceremony on 8 January 2009.
 The Houston Film Critics Society nominated it for Best Original Song during its 2008 awards ceremony on 17 December 2008.
 It was also nominated by the MTV Movie Awards for Best Song From a Movie during its 2009 award ceremony on 31 May 2009.

+In February 2026, the Brihanmumbai Municipal Corporation installed India's first "musical road" along a stretch of the Mumbai Coast.
+The road uses a series of rumble strips to play 'Jai Ho' when cars drive over it.